 limiting the program's size capacity.
 When testing the code using other

 compilers this didn't occur.
-The Queens
+The Queens program gave a range

 error that made me wonder if the problem was with the Emulith display.